Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 ### Mode (only apps)

-The variable Mode is only available for apps.
-While the variable Status (see above) describes the actual state of an app, Mode describes the target state from a user's point of view.
+The variable _Mode_ is only available for apps.
+While the variable _Status_ (see above) describes the actual state of an app, _Mode_ describes the target state from a user's point of view.
 This might, for example, lead to an app being started on your device if it is in the state `Enabled` and `Stopped`.

 Value      | Apps                    |
 -----------|-------------------------|
- `Enabled` | App should be `Running` |
+ `Enabled` | App should be running |
- `Disabled`| App should be `stopped` |
+ `Disabled`| App should be stopped |

 :::tip Use fleet management services to control this behaviour for your nodes ActyxOS does not control the Host system of your nodes, therefore this is only available for apps.
-You can use fleet management services such as [Balena for ActyxOS](using-balena) on Docker or [Workspace one for ActyxOS on Android](using-workspace-one) to control e.g. restarts of ActyxOS.
+You can use fleet management services such as [Balena for ActyxOS on Docker](using-balena) or [Workspace one for ActyxOS on Android](using-workspace-one) to control e.g. restarts of ActyxOS.
 :::

 ### Settings

 Nodes and apps can have valid or invalid settings.
-The validity of your settings depends on whether the settings object that you configured comply with the underlying settings schema:
+The validity of your settings depends on whether the settings object that you configured complies with the underlying settings schema:

 Value     | Nodes                               | Apps                            |
 ----------|-------------------------------------|---------------------------------|